gaganpreet/gaganpreet.in/content/posts/lessons-learnt-python-3-migration.md

     **/*.py
 ```

-With every change, I also updated the `futurize.sh` script which was being used by pre-commit hook building up to a point where there all futurize changes had been applied to the codebase with no one able to commit deprecated code.
+With every change, I also updated the `futurize.sh` script which was used by pre-commit hook.
+Gradually, I arrived at a milestone where all futurize changes had been applied to the codebase, and no one was able to commit deprecated code because of the hook.

 ## Build unicode sandwich